For quite a while there seemed to be a very good chance that Peter Pettigrew might turn out to be one of the most dangerous characters in canon.

 Once he gets to safety, and calms down a bit he realizes he’s botched things in his panic.
 He should have stayed put, killed Sirius when he showed up, “discovered” the bodies in the morning, and let Sirius be the one blamed for everything.

 Although that would still leave at least one DE who knows about him still at large.
-But in any case, he didn’t do it.
+But in any case, he didn’t do it when he needed to.
 No it won’t work.
 He has to disappear.

 Sirius tells us that his handle on sanity was knowing “that he was innocent”, that he had NOT betrayed James and Lily.
 He doesn’t say anything about not killing Peter.
 He thought he had killed Peter (and those dozen Muggles).
 He felt that killing Peter was justice done — and put the Muggles out of his mind, but still felt that he also deserved to be in Azkaban for it.